A balanced diet, regular physical activity, and positive environment are among the most important factors for a happy working life.

 In this way, everybody can focus on the good things they did and the things they generally do well.
 Dr. Timothy Sharp claims that is one of the keys to happiness.

-Sophie Francis of The Langley Group advises that people should be congratulated on the job well done and the good things that will happen from day to day should be savoured.
+The Langley Group advises that people should be congratulated on the job well done and the good things that will happen from day to day should be savoured.
 Acknowledge the good things that your team achieved and give them a chance to celebrate their success.

 136. The Thrilling Employee Wellness Quiz